 Examples of Carbon Offsets

-Although there are countless tiny ways you can personally reduce emissions, the scope of this article will discuss scalable carbon offsets.
-These offset programs are not only for individuals, they’re perfect for business carbon offsetting, too!
+Although there are countless small ways you can personally reduce emissions, the scope of this article will discuss scalable carbon offsets.
+The best carbon offset programs are not only for individuals, they’re perfect for business carbon offsetting, too!

 While one tree a day falls short of what’s needed, the catchy motto “Planting a tree a day helps keep emissions at bay” certainly encourages action that can do a whole lot of good.
 Every little bit counts.
 Even one tree.
 In fact, maybe it’s time to return to ancient wisdom: An ancient proverb says, “the best time to plant a tree is twenty years ago.
 The second-best time is now.”